HOW TO GROW AMARYLLIS FOR WINTERTIME COLOR

 HOW TO PLANT AN AMARYLLIS BULB

 Advertisements usually say the Amaryllis is an “easy care” plant.
 That is only true if you already know what you’re doing, or if you plan to discard them after flowering.
+Learning to grow Amaryllis takes careful planning.

 If you’re a “first timer” and want to get the bulb to rebloom next year, they seem more like a “high maintenance woman.”
 Let’s get started:

 - Store your new bulb in a cool, dry, dark place such as a basement or refrigerator if you can’t plant it immediately.
-A temperature of about 50 degrees is idea.
+A temperature of about 50 degrees is ideal.
 Do not store the bulb in a refrigerator containing fruit, especially apples, or the bulb will become sterile!

 - The long roots and base of the bulb should be soaked in lukewarm water for a few hours before planting.